shotgunsoftware/developer.shotgunsoftware.com/docs/ja/quick-answers/administering/move-configuration-location.md

         $ cd /sgtk/software/shotgun/scarlet
         $ ./tank move_configuration

-        Welcome to the {% include product %} Pipeline Toolkit!
+        Welcome to the Shotgun Pipeline Toolkit!
         For documentation, see https://toolkit.shotgunsoftware.com
         Starting Toolkit for your current path '/sgtk/software/shotgun/scarlet'
-        - The path is not associated with any {% include product %} object.
+        - The path is not associated with any Shotgun object.
         - Falling back on default project settings.
         - Using configuration 'Primary' and Core v0.15.22
         - Setting the Context to Scarlet.